Studying for an MSc in Finance isn’t cheap. The best Master in Finance program in the world costs close to $40,000 in tuition and fees alone.

-Master in Finance graduates from China’s Tsinghua University School of Economics and Management earn the most of any finance master’s grads in the world, according to the Financial Times’ Masters in Finance pre-experience ranking 2021.
-Grads from the school earn on average $166,000 three years after their degrees.
+Master in Finance graduates from MIT Sloan School of Management earn the most of any finance master’s grads in the world, according to the Financial Times’ Masters in Finance pre-experience ranking 2022.
+Grads from the school earn on average $174,752 three years after completing their degrees.

 China performs strongly when the FT’s ranking is adjusted for salary.
-The country has three schools in the overall ranking, and they all feature in the top five for Master in Finance salary.
+The country has three schools in the overall ranking, and they all feature in the top 10 for Master in Finance salary.

-Alongside Tsinghua are the Shanghai Advanced Institute of Finance (SAIF) at SJTU—whose grads earn around $153k three years after graduation—and Peking University’s Guanghua School of Management—whose students earn salaries close to $140k three years after completing their degrees.
+Alongside Tsinghua are the Shanghai Advanced Institute of Finance (SAIF) at SJTU—whose grads earn around $163k three years after graduation—and Peking University’s Guanghua School of Management—whose students earn salaries of $152k three years after completing their degrees.

 France is another country where you can expect a strong salary return from your MS in finance.
-There are three French schools in the top 10 ranking for post-degree salary.
+Business schools in France dominate the rankings in 2022, and they also lead the way with three schools in the top 10 ranking for post-degree salary.

-After HEC Paris, ESCP Business School is ranked fourth in the world for salary.
-Finance master’s graduates from the school can expect to earn on average $142,000 three years after their degree.
-ESSEC Business School sits in seventh for salary—grads earn around $120,000.
+HEC Paris, the world's top-ranked MSc in Finance sees grads earn salaries of around $172k.
+After HEC Paris, ESCP Business School is ranked fifth in the world for salary.
+Finance master’s graduates from the school can expect to earn on average $155k three years after their degree.
+ESSEC Business School sits in ninth for salary—grads earn just under $128k on average.

-The top 10 is rounded off by the University of Oxford’s Saïd Business School in sixth place, where grads earn around $125k; eighth placed St Gallen, where grads earn close to $118k; London Business School in ninth, where you can expect to earn around $116k three years after your degree; and SDA Bocconi in 10th, where finance grads earn roughly $115k.
+The top 10 is rounded off by the University of Oxford’s Saïd Business School in seventh place, where grads earn around $140; eighth placed IE Business School, where grads earn close to $135k; and 10th place London Business School, where you can expect to earn around $127k three years after your degree.

 Best Master in Finance programs for salary increase